oalcabes/ValRE/README.md

 ***NOTE: ValRE was not intended for the creation of model output.
 Model output must already be present before running ValRE; however, given model output, ValRE has the capability of generating the necessary observational output from the iswa GOES database.

+NOTE: IF YOU NEED TO ALTER THE CODE, PLEASE READ ValRE_ADDITIONS.TXT

 Included With the ValRE Package:
 ================================